sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

-# How to Fix the bug where you can't gain experience
+# How to Fix can't gain experience bug

 - You must create a ladder character.

+&nbsp;

+&nbsp;

+# How to Fix too high mouse sensitivity

+- Open `ddraw.ini` inside of your ProjectD2 folder and set `adjmouse=true`

+&nbsp;

+&nbsp;

+# How to Fix can't teleport in Act 1 Cold Plains

+- This is not a bug, it's a feature!

+&nbsp;

+&nbsp;

+# How to Fix game minimizing on Alt+Tab

+- `Alt+Enter` will disable windowed-fullscreen, just press it again to re-enable it.

 &nbsp;